PF03106/UVfinder/README.md

     Then adjust paths(files/directories name) and parameters at config/config.yaml

 4. **Running UVfinder**

-    You can adjust cores, latency-wait, and other options for running UVfinder
+    Users can adjust cores, latency-wait, and other options for running UVfinder
     ```bash
         # 1. Load Conda/Mamba (if required by your institutional HPC environment)
         module load conda